NPSDC/FAB-MAB/README.md

-# fismab
+# FAB-MAB
-Fairness in multiarm bandit problem
+Fairness and budget constraints in the multi arm bandit setting